pretix/pretix/doc/api/resources/reusablemedia.rst

-updated                               datetime                   Date of last modification expires                               datetime                   Expiry date (or ``null``) customer                              string                     Identifier of a customer account this medium belongs to. linked_orderpositions                 integer                    Internal ID of a ticket this medium is linked to. linked_orderposition                  integer                    Internal ID of a ticket this medium is linked to. (**deprecated**, do not use, will be removed) linked_giftcard                       integer                    Internal ID of a gift card this medium is linked to. info                                  object                     Additional data, content depends on the ``type``.
+updated                               datetime                   Date of last modification expires                               datetime                   Expiry date (or ``null``) customer                              string                     Identifier of a customer account this medium belongs to. linked_orderpositions                 list of integer            Internal IDs of tickets this medium is linked to. linked_orderposition                  integer                    Internal ID of a ticket this medium is linked to. (**deprecated**, do not use, will be removed) linked_giftcard                       integer                    Internal ID of a gift card this medium is linked to. info                                  object                     Additional data, content depends on the ``type``.
 Consider